-Certainly, it is not the first time I try to make these vegan oat, banana, and cocoa cookies, but until now I wasn’t very satisfied.
-This time I found the right formula and also a trick to enjoy them even after a few days…
+Certainly, it’s not the first time I’ve tried making these vegan oat, banana, and cocoa cookies, but so far I hadn’t been too satisfied.
+This time I found the right formula and even a trick to enjoy them even after a few days…

-Since they are made without added fats, they tend to dry out over time, but just reheat or better yet toast them for a few minutes to make them as fresh as just baked!
+Since they are made without added fats, they tend to dry over time, but just reheating them or even better toasting them for a few minutes will make them taste freshly baked again!
 Baked if you use the oven, but I used the air fryer!

-Don’t expect crispy cookies; these are more “chewy” than crispy, thanks to the high fiber content.
-But they are delicious, and the chocolate flavor stands out.
-They were well-received here, and the Dutchman, despite not liking bananas at all, said “not bad,” which I never expected!
-Let’s see the recipe and various tricks for cooking in the air fryer!
+Don’t expect crunchy cookies, these are more “chewy” than crunchy, thanks to the high fiber content.
+But they are delicious, and the chocolate flavor is very pronounced.
+They were appreciated here, and the Dutchman, despite not liking bananas at all, said “not bad,” which I never expected!
+Let’s see the recipe and various tricks for cooking them in the air fryer!

 - Preparation time: 5 Minutes